 Feedyards are busy places with many employees and vehicles entering and leaving on a daily basis.
 Employees and contractors (e.g., processing crews, electricians, manure haulers etc.) routinely travel through all areas of the feedyard and have access to many cattle.
-Chapter 6: Visitor Control of this guide addresses visitor control and documentation, but most feedyards do not include employees, contract crews and truck drivers in record keeping.
+The visitor control section of this guide addresses visitor control and documentation, but most feedyards do not include employees, contract crews and truck drivers in record keeping.
 Documenting the movement of every worker on a daily basis may not be practical but it is a recommended biosecurity practice.
 Keep track of all products, vehicles, and people entering the operation, and require processing crews, truck drivers, and all vendors to sign-in at the front office or check-in with the night watchman.
-At a minimum, keep the records outlined in Chapter 10: Record Keeping for product inventory, vendor sign-in sheets, and employee contact forms.
+At a minimum, keep the records for product inventory, vendor sign-in sheets, and employee contact forms.
 Records of all people and product movement are essential to have in the event of an outbreak.

 Vehicles present a tremendous opportunity for transporting pathogens and efficiently delivering them to susceptible animals.
-Require employees and all personnel (veterinarians, delivery and service representatives) with vehicles to sign-in at the front office (See Chapter 6: Visitor Control for more information).
+Require employees and all personnel (veterinarians, delivery and service representatives) with vehicles to sign-in at the front office.
 If vendors drive onto the facility, ensure their drive path is as far from animals as possible.
 Additionally, request that trucks to be periodically cleaned at a commercial truck washing facility.
 Soiled vehicles should be restricted from driving in the pen areas.
-For information on available truck washes on a state-by-state basis, visit the National Biosecurity Resource Center for Animal Health Emergencies website.